COLE: A Column-based Learned Storage for Blockchain Systems: Write Operation of COLE

 \begin{example} \Cref{fig:level-merge} shows an example of the insertion of $s_{10}$.
 For clarity, we show only the states and the value files but omit the index files and Merkle files.
 Assume $B=2$ and $T=3$.
 The sizes of the runs in $L_1$ and $L_2$ are $2$ and $6$, respectively.
-After $s_{10}$ is inserted into the in-memory level $L_0$, the level is full so the states in $L_0$ are flushed to $L_1$ as a sorted run (step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}).
+After $s_{10}$ is inserted into in-memory level $L_0$, the level is full and its states are flushed to $L_1$ as a sorted run (step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}).
 This incurs $L_1$ reaching the maximum number of runs.
-Thus, all the runs in $L_1$ are next sort-merged as a new run, which will be placed in $L_2$ (step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}).
-Finally, $L_0$ and $L_1$ become empty and $L_2$ has two runs, each of which contains six states. \end{example}
+Thus, all the runs in $L_1$ are next sort-merged as a new run, placed in $L_2$ (step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}).
+Finally, $L_0$ and $L_1$ are empty and $L_2$ has two runs, each of which contains six states. \end{example}

-To speed up read operations, one common optimization is to embed a Bloom filter to the in-memory MB-tree and each run in the on-disk levels.
-However, there are three aspects worth noting when implementing Bloom filters in COLE.
-First, Bloom filters should be built upon the addresses of the underlying states rather than their compound keys to facilitate the read operation.
+\ce{A common optimization technique to speed up read operations is to integrate a Bloom filter into the in-memory MB-tree and each run in the on-disk levels.
+We incorporate the Bloom filter into COLE with careful consideration.
+First, they should be built upon the addresses of the underlying states rather than their compound keys to facilitate read operations.
+Second, since the Bloom filters may produce false positives, if they indicate that an address exists, we further resort to the normal read process of the corresponding MB-tree or the disk run to ensure the search correctness.
 We will elaborate on their usage during the read operation in \cref{sec:read-operation}.
-Second, Bloom filters should be incorporated alongside the root hashes of each run when computing the states' root digest.
-This is needed to verify the result integrity during provenance queries.
-Third, we follow the current state-of-the-art~\cite{10.1145/3035918.3064054} to set the Bloom filters such that smaller runs would have exponentially lower false positive rates, which can minimize the sum of false positive rates across all filters and hence optimize the IO cost.
+Moreover, the Bloom filters should be incorporated alongside the root hashes of each run when computing the states' root digest.
+This is needed to verify the result integrity during provenance queries.}